themewagon/freshcart/README.md

 ## Author

 ```
-Design and code is completely written by Surjith S M and development team.
+Design and code is completely written by Codescandy and development team.
 ```

 ## License

-- Design and Code is Copyright &copy; [@Codescandy](https://codescandy.com/)
+- Design and Code is Copyright &copy; [Codescandy](https://codescandy.com/)
 - Licensed cover under [MIT]
 - Distributed by [ThemeWagon](https://themewagon.com)